jrbarnard/simple-config/README.md

 1. Define your schema
 ```
+import { ConfigSchema, Source, ISSMLoaderConfigurableOptions } from '@jrbarnard/simple-config';

 interface IAppConfig {
-  // When a build in loader is resolved for the first time it will be injected with the config under loaders and it's key
+  // When a built in loader is resolved for the first time it will be injected with the config under loaders and it's key
-  // E.g here it will inject the region
   loaders: {
-    ssm: {
+    ssm: ISSMLoaderConfigurableOptions
-      region: string;
-    }
   },
   db: {
     host: string;